0djentd/emtk/lib/README.md

 It has methods for manipulating multiple ExtendedModifiersList instances.

+_ClustersCommand_ is implementation of command pattern for some of frequently used operations.

+It consists of _ClustersAction_, basic elements that have minimal information about side effects of command.
+Examble:
+ClustersAction('MOVE', 'Bevel.123', {'direction': 'UP'})
+This action does not included information about position of 'Bevel.123' and other detail required to interpret action as a part of command.

+ClusterCommands use _ClustersCommandsSolver_ to ask clusters for additional commands.
+Example:
+(using previous example)
+ClustersLayer will add ClustersAction('MOVE', 'Bevel.321', {'direction': 'DOWN'}), if 'Bevel.321' will change its index after moving 'Bevel.123'.
+Then ClustersCommandsSolver will ask 'Bevel.321' if it should do something else after moving it.

 # Currently supported features #
 All basic editing, like moving, applying, removing, duplication and switching visibility of clusters.